brutella/hkcam/README.md

        git clone https://github.com/brutella/hkcam && cd hkcam

 2. build and run `cmd/hkcam/main.go` by running `make run` in Terminal
-3. open any HomeKit app and add the camera to your home
+3. open any HomeKit app and add the camera to HomeKit
 4. enjoy your own HomeKit camera 🤓

 > These steps require *git* and *go* to be installed.
-If you need to, you can install them via Homebrew.
+On macOS ou can install them via Homebrew.
 > ```
 > # /bin/sh
 > brew install git